RTC Frequently Asked Questions

-All persons except Medicare card holders, DMV placard identification holders or qualified disabled veterans must be recertified to receive a new card.
-Persons who have previously been certified permanently disabled and for whom record of this information can be confirmed will also not need to be recertified.
+All RTC card holders, except Medicare card holders, DMV placard identification holders, or qualified disabled veterans must be recertified to receive a new card.
+If you have been previously been certified as permanently disabled and and the record of this information can be confirmed will also not need to be recertified.
 However, information may not be available about permanent eligibility after the card has expired.
 Please renew the permanent card before the expiration date indicated on the card.
 Applicants who do not need to be recertified can renew by filling out Part A of the application form and presenting some form of photo ID to receive a new card, valid for three years.
 Individuals whose certification has been confirmed to be permanent will have the letter "P" stamped on the card.

 I am just visiting the Bay Area and have a discount card from a transit operator in another city.
 Can I get a Regional Transit Connection discount card?

 Yes, any person who holds a valid transit discount card from any California transit operator is eligible to receive an RTC Discount Card for the same period of time as that card is valid or three years, whichever is less.
 Persons with valid out-of-state transit discount cards must show the card from their transit agency to personnel issuing Regional Transit Connection discount cards and Complete Part A of the Applicant Certification Form.
 You will be issued a temporary discount card valid for three months.
 Temporary cards cost $3.00.
 Persons visiting the Bay Area from out of state for three months or longer will be required to follow the procedure established for residents.

 Are veterans eligible for the discount card?